ElektraInitiative/libelektra/doc/keynames/README.md

 <a id="footnote-2">[2]:</a>
 The actual process of resolution process that happens in `ksLookupByName` and `ksLookup` is a bit more complicated.
-It may involve some Keys with Namespace "Spec" as well.
+It may involve some keys with namespace "spec" as well.
 [↑](#ref-footnote-2)

 <a id="footnote-3">[3]:</a>
-For performance reasons, we want to make the comparison between to Key Names as fast as possible.
+For performance reasons, we want to make the comparison between to key names as fast as possible.
 A good solution is a single `memcmp`.
-But this doesn't account for the fact that Key Names represent a hierarchy and that `/` has a special meaning:
+But this doesn't account for the fact that key names represent a hierarchy and that `/` has a special meaning:
 `/key/sub` should always be sorted after `/key` and before `/key.1`.
 With `memcmp`, `/key` is first, because it is the shortest and otherwise equal.
 But then we would get `/key.1` not `/key/sub`, because `/ < .` in ASCII.